UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 |Windsor||MVP VT Plus Silver 1||$735||$1,465|

 Tax credits are also available.
-Under the Advance premium tax credits system, you can lower your monthly premium based on your income.
+Under the Advance premium tax credits system, you can lower your monthly premium based on income.
 Many use this insurance tax credit to lower their monthly premium or use it at the end of the year’s tax return.

 Cost-sharing is also available to reduce out-of-pocket costs for health insurance in Vermont.
 However, this plan is only available on a silver metal tier plan.